7 Places You Have to Visit in the Cultural Triangle of Sri Lanka

 Helpful things to know before you go to Sri Lanka

-- The best way to travel around Sri Lanka is by car, especially if you are short on time.
-Most hotels can help you to book a private car and driver to your next destination but do not expect the prices to be dirt cheap (fuel is very expensive in Sri Lanka), a one-way 3-4 hour car ride can cost anywhere from US$100 to $140, but may be worthwhile if you have a large group of people.
-Hiring a car and driving around yourself is not really a thing in Sri Lanka; you can probably find car rental places in Colombo, but your best bet is to take a train or hire a driver.
+🚗 There is a lot of ground to cover in Sri Lanka!
+For such a small country there is tons to do.
+The best and quickest way to travel around Sri Lanka is by car.
+Most hotels can help you to book a private car and driver to your next destination, a one-way 3-4 hour car ride can cost anywhere from US$100 to $140, but may be worthwhile if you have a large group of people.
+Hiring a car and self-driving in Sri Lanka is uncommon due to the road conditions and additional accreditation is required (an international driving permit is not sufficient).
+You can also travel around Sri Lanka by train or bus if you are on a budget.

 Visiting Sri Lanka?
 Click here for the full list of 12 things you should know before your trip to Sri Lanka as well as 15 things you should NOT do if you’re visiting the island!